Testing common approximations of neutrino fast flavor conversion: Reversibility

 for the top panel, and

-for the lower panel.
-During the emission and absorption phases, the flavor evolution remains quasi-static.
+for the lower panel. $a$, $b$ $\in \{e,x\}$ where $e$ is electron flavor and $x$ represent heavy flavor.
+During the injection and removal phases, the flavor evolution remains quasi-static.
 In the absence of flavor conversion, the system is reversible, meaning it returns to its initial state.
 The QKE curve (orange) represents the inhomogeneous quantum-kinetic solution.
-At the transition between emission and absorption ($t = 2400\,\mu^{-1}$), we study the flavor evolution when the spatial flavor structure is homogenized (green: QKE + homogenization at $t = 2400\,\mu^{-1}$).
+At the transition between injection and removal ($t = 2400\,\mu^{-1}$), we study the flavor evolution when the spatial flavor structure is homogenized (green: QKE + homogenization at $t = 2400\,\mu^{-1}$).
 In this homogenization, the polarization vector $\mathbf{P}$ is reset to its domain-averaged value, after which a random perturbation with amplitude $10^{-4} P_z$ is introduced in $P_\perp$.
 We also examine the case where the transverse polarization vectors $P_\perp$ are randomized (red: QKE + randomization at $t = 2400\,\mu^{-1}$).
 In this simulation, $P_\perp$ is randomly rotated around $P_z$ while preserving the vector magnitude.
 The BGK evolution (blue) is shown for comparison.